-1.17 Table 1.1 summarises the stages and associated tasks and outcomes typically involved in carrying out a full HRA, based on various guidance documents^{10,11,12}.
+1.14 Table 1.1 summarises the stages involved in carrying out a HRA based on various guidance documents 16, 17.
+This HRA presents the methodology and findings of Stage 1: Screening and Stage 2: Appropriate Assessment.

-Table 1.1: Stages of HRA
+Table 1.1: Stages in HRA